schoeberl/librelane/docs/source/getting_started/installation_overview.md

 # Installation Overview

-OpenLane 2 offers two primary methods of installation: using **Nix** and using **Docker**.
+LibreLane 2 offers two primary methods of installation: using **Nix** and using **Docker**.

 ## Nix (Recommended)

-Nix is a build system for Linux and macOS allowing for _cachable_ and _reproducible_ builds, and is the primary build system for OpenLane.
+Nix is a build system for Linux and macOS allowing for _cachable_ and _reproducible_ builds, and is the primary build system for LibreLane.

 Compared to the Docker method, Nix offers:

-* **Native Execution on macOS:** OpenLane is built natively for both Intel and Apple Silicon-based Macs, unlike Docker which uses a Virtual Machine, and thus requires more resources.
+* **Native Execution on macOS:** LibreLane is built natively for both Intel and Apple Silicon-based Macs, unlike Docker which uses a Virtual Machine, and thus requires more resources.
 * **Filesystem integration:** No need to worry about which folders are being